gvwilson/thirdbit/src/fiction/bear/index.md

 "Quickly, man!" the troll barked as a stone clattered off the wall over his head.

-As the narrow gate swung open, Mope pushed Muddh through.
+As the narrow gate swung open, Mope pushed Mukh through.
 Soldiers pulled the gate shut and re-locked it behind the troll.
 The raccoon in his arms leaped to the ground and darted over to his companion to rub noses.